bacalj/bannercsv/README.md

 #bannercsv
-- Allows a Moodle instructor to download a CSV with final grades and fields Banner needs for a direct upload of grades
+- Allows a Moodle instructor to download a CSV with final grades and Banner fields.
+Not yet proven to work in the wild.